Kevinrosmusic/backend_todolist/README.md

 # :star: Backend Nodejs To Do List

 > This is the same To Do List project but was now built on pure HTML, CSS, and JavaScript.
-React 18, Redux Toolkits,
+React 18, Redux Toolkits.

 ## This project was built with: